XMLHttpRequest: Standards

-The W3C also published another Working Draft specification for the XMLHttpRequest object, "XMLHttpRequest Level 2", on February 25, 2008.
-Level 2 consists of extended functionality to the XMLHttpRequest object, including, but not limited to, progress events, support for cross-site requests, and the handling of byte streams.
-At the end of 2011, the Level 2 specification was abandoned and absorbed into the original specification.
+The World Wide Web Consortium (W3C) published a Working Draft specification for the XMLHttpRequest object on April 5, 2006.
+On February 25, 2008, the W3C published the Working Draft Level 2 specification.
+Level 2 added methods to monitor event progress, allow cross-site requests, and handle byte streams.
+At the end of 2011, the Level 2 specification was absorbed into the original specification.

-At the end of 2012, the WHATWG took over development and maintains a living standard using Web IDL.
-W3C's current drafts are based on snapshots of the WHATWG standard.
+At the end of 2012, the WHATWG took over development and maintains a living document using Web IDL.